bob1de/btrfs-backup/README.md

 * Initial creation of full backups
 * Incremental backups on subsequent runs
 * Different backup storage engines:
-  * Local storage, including deletion of old backups, if desired
+  * Local storage
   * Remote storage via SSH
-  * Custom storage: Alternatively, the output of ``btrfs send`` may be piped to a custom shell command
+  * Custom storage: Alternatively, the output of ``btrfs send`` may be piped to a custom shell command.
-* Deletion of old snapshots, if desired
+* Simple and configurable retention policy for local and remote snapshots
 * Creation of backups without root privileges, if some special conditions are met
 * Detailled logging output with configurable log level